astralfrontier-itch-io/astral-comics/rules/rules.md

 * Cancel - reduce a scene complication's levels by the effect amount.
 Use Effect to Levels.

 If what you're doing doesn't fit one of these categories, consider an all-or-nothing success roll instead of rolling for effect.

+To penalize any use of a power against yourself, take a trait that represents your defense, e.g. "Mental Shield" or "Iron Skin".

 ----